 - Business Office Hold: a student will not be able to register for upcoming classes when there is an account balance.
 Contact the Business Office (717-361-1417) for assistance. - Continuing Education/GPA Hold: this hold is placed on a student's account when the GPA goes below good academic standing.
 It will remain on the account until the GPA is raised.
 Students should contact their academic advising coordinator for assistance and to register for classes. - Preliminary Check in Hold: this hold is placed when a student needs to complete and verify the information on their academic record.
 The hold will automatically be removed after the form(s) are submitted via JayWeb.

 Late Registration

-It is not possible to register for a course, including online courses, after the first day of a session.
+Students cannot enroll in a course after the first day of a session.
 See academic calendar for specific session dates.

 Course Cancellations